VideoLAN: VLMC

 VLMC (standing for VideoLAN Movie Creator) is a cross-platform, non-linear, video editing software application based on the VLC Media Player.
 The software is still in early development.

 The latest version is 0.2.0 (released 2014-10-30), released under the GPLv2 license.

 VLS

 The VLS (standing for VideoLAN Server) project was originally intended to be used as a server for streaming videos.
 It has since been merged with the VLC project, and use of VLS is not encouraged.

 Codecs

-The VideoLAN project also hosts several audio/video decoding and decryption libraries, such as libdvdcss which allows the content of CSS protected DVDs to be unscrambled, x264 which can encode H.264/MPEG-4 AVC video, x265 which can encode HEVC video, x262 which can encode MPEG-2 video, dav1d which can decode AV1 video, libdca which can decode DTS audio, and the git repository of the multimedia framework FFmpeg.
+The VideoLAN project also hosts several audio/video decoding and decryption libraries, such as libdvdcss which allows the content of CSS protected DVDs to be unscrambled, x264 which can encode H.264/MPEG-4 AVC video, x265 which can encode HEVC video, x262 which can encode MPEG-2 video, dav1d which can decode AV1 video, dav2d which can decode AV2 video, libdca which can decode DTS audio, and the git repository of the multimedia framework FFmpeg.